 Seta works with the whole society and collaborates with a wide range of institutions and governmental bodies.
 Our work and activities are based on human rights and self-determination.
 During the next few years one of our main goals is to reform the gender recognition legislation.
 The current law includes a number of human rights violations.
 Other key issues are the well-being of LGBTI children, youth and seniors, equal family law and combating homophobia, biphobia and transphobia.

-Seta´s Transgender Support Center (Transtukipiste) offers services to all trans and intersex persons, people pondering their gender and also to their families and loved ones.
+Seta´s Gender Diversity & Intersex Centre of Expertise (former Trans Support Center / Transtukipiste) offers services to all trans and intersex persons, people pondering their gender and also to their families and loved ones.
 Support is offered through counselling and therapy by the staff, peer group activities and other events organized by volunteers.
-Transgender Support Center provides information on gender diversity to different target groups.
+Gender Diversity & Intersex Centre of Expertise provides information on gender diversity to different target groups.
 Services are free of charge, except for professional trainings.

 Seta in a nutshell